Landlord Software & Technology

 HMRC-approved software: what the list actually covers

-The terms "HMRC-approved" and "HMRC-recognised" mean the same thing, the software is on HMRC's official list and can submit directly to HMRC's systems.
+The terms "HMRC-approved" and "HMRC-recognised software" mean the same thing, the software is on HMRC's official list and can submit directly to HMRC's systems.
 General accounting platforms with this status include Xero, QuickBooks, Sage, FreeAgent, and Clear Books.
 Landlord-specific platforms with HMRC recognition include Hammock, Landlord Vision, and Landlord Studio.
 August has completed the quarterly submission build and is in the final HMRC sign-off stage, with full recognition expected ahead of the relevant phase deadlines.

 HMRC recognition confirms a product can submit quarterly updates and final declarations correctly.
 It does not confirm the product handles property-specific tax calculations accurately.
 Always verify that any software you choose correctly applies Section 24, the 20% mortgage interest tax credit, rather than treating interest as a directly deductible expense.
 Our rental income tax calculator applies Section 24 correctly and shows the difference in your tax position if you want to model it.